QuirkyCode/SMS-PHP/README.md

 # SMS-PHP
-Send SMS easily using PHP.
+Send SMS easily using PHP and Email.

 Easily send an SMS message via PHP